 **Please note that on selected departures the group will stay overnight in a 4-star hotel in the historic centre of Ostuni instead of the masseria.
 See the Accommodation section in the Trip Notes for more information**.

 Today is free to discover the many jewels of this beautiful region.
-We recommend to take a day trip to the beautiful Baroque city of Lecce, known as the 'Florence of the South', and home to over 40 churches, countless palaces, as well as a Roman amphitheatre and theatre.
-Alternatively, you could travel to the the picturesque town of Polignano a Mare, a shining gem on the coast of the Valle d’Itria, perched atop a 20m high limestone cliff above the crystal clear waters of the Adriatic.
-Both of these destination are reachable by train from Ostuni.
-In the evening we will regroup to enjoy a delicious dinner in Ostuni or at the masseria.
+We recommend a day trip to the beautiful Baroque city of Lecce, known as the 'Florence of the South', and home to over 40 churches and countless palaces, as well as a Roman amphitheatre and theatre.
+Alternatively, you could travel to the picturesque town of Polignano a Mare on the coast of the Valle d’Itria, perched atop a 20m high limestone cliff rising from the Adriatic.
+Both of these destinations are reachable by train from Ostuni.
+In the evening we regroup to enjoy a delicious dinner in Ostuni or at the masseria.

 During your holiday you stay at the following hotels.
 If you'd like to extend your time at any of these or, if you'd like to enhance your stay with an upgraded room, just let us know at the time of booking.

 Our aim is to provide holidays that are unbeatable for choice and flexibility.
 We've listed our most popular travel options below, however you aren't limited to these - we can tailor-make virtually any holiday to suit.

 Here at Headwater we thrive on feedback from our customers.
 It's the only way we can continue to develop, and where necessary improve, our services and ensure our holidays continue to be the best they can be.
 As this is a relatively new holiday, we don't yet have any customer reviews available from our customers, but here are the comments that have been received from previous Exodus travellers.